 One is the reduction of multiple judgments.
-Although these have been defended36 and although, as Lord Reid once . pointed out, they provide the means of ensuring light shade and stimulating legal development37, they certainly involve inefficiencies.
+Although these have been defended and although, as Lord Reid once pointed out, they provide the means of ensuring light shade and stimulating legal development, they certainly involve inefficiencies.
 They frequently involve obfuscation of legal principles for trial judges and the profession who look to the higher courts for guidance.
 They also involve some needless repetition of judicial work.
-Constant writing may deprive the judge of the opportunity for reflection that is imperative for the clearer and simpler performance especially of appellate duties.38 More time might mean better judgments - including judgments which are simpler, more conceptual in expression and more persuasive as literature.39 A recent analysis of the length of judgments and the number of dissents in the State Courts of the United States shows a significant increase in both.40 I doubt if the position is different elsewhere.
+Constant writing may deprive the judge of the opportunity for reflection that is imperative for the clearer and simpler performance especially of appellate duties.
+More time might mean better judgments - including judgments which are simpler, more conceptual in expression and more persuasive as literature.
+A recent analysis of the length of judgments and the number of dissents in the State Courts of the United States shows a significant increase in both.
+I doubt if the position is different elsewhere.
 To some extent the proliferation of authority itself presents this burden.
 Part of the problem may be a disproportionate expenditure of time spent in court and an insufficient expenditure of effort (whether by discussion or assignment) on the part of the appellate judges out of court.
 Although oral argument is undoubtedly beneficial, that is not the issue.
 The question posed by the increasing work load of appellate courts is the extent to which the marginal value of more time in oral argument could not be surpassed by increased time for discussion amongst the judges, research of the issue, consideration of written argument and, above all, time for reflection and refinement of legal principle.
 Considerations such as this that led in the United States to the assignment of fixed times for oral argument.
 Similar rules have been introduced in Canada for applications for leave to appeal to the Supreme Court.
 In Australia, the last bastion of oral argument, the merest suggestion of such limitations causes consternation at the Bar.
 However, in my own court times have been fixed in large cases within which the oral argument must be presented.
-And there is an increasing tendency to insist upon written submissions, including in big and complex cases, full written briefs after the model of the Privy Council practice.41
+And there is an increasing tendency to insist upon written submissions, including in big and complex cases, full written briefs after the model of the Privy Council practice.
+None of this would be regarded as radical to a German lawyer.
+But to lawyers of the oral tradition of the English common law such measures were regarded as revolutionary.